 - ConcreteZero is a global initiative bringing together companies to create a global market for net zero concrete.
 The SteelZero alliance works with companies to speed up the transition to a net zero steel industry.
-Since the beginning of 2023, 45 companies, such as Ørsted in Denmark, Volvo Cars in the automotive industry, and Maersk in the shipping sector, have made SteelZero commitments. - Mercedes-Benz has committed to increasing its demand to approximately 50,000 tonnes of green steel annually for its European production, while Porsche, in an agreement, secured up to 15% of its steel demand from sustainable sources. - SSAB has already delivered the world's first fossil-free steel, based on HYBRIT technology developed with LKAB and Vattenfall, which replaces coal in the iron ore reduction process using 100% fossil-free hydrogen.
+Since the beginning of 2023, 31 companies, such as Ørsted in Denmark, Volvo Cars in the automotive industry, and Maersk in the shipping sector, have made SteelZero commitments. - Mercedes-Benz has committed to increasing its demand to approximately 50,000 tonnes of green steel annually for its European production, while Porsche, in an agreement, secured up to 15% of its steel demand from sustainable sources. - SSAB has already delivered the world's first fossil-free steel, based on HYBRIT technology developed with LKAB and Vattenfall, which replaces coal in the iron ore reduction process using 100% fossil-free hydrogen.
 SSAB plans to launch fossil-free steel as a commercial product in 2026.
-The transformation of SSAB's Nordic production alone has the potential to reduce Sweden's total CO2 emissions by around 10% and Finland's by about 7%.
-Read more here. - European construction company Peab plans to use SSAB's fossil-free steel in construction projects from 2026 onward, having agreed a partnership.
+The transformation of SSAB's Nordic production alone has the potential to reduce Sweden's total CO2 emissions by around 10% and Finland's by about 7%. - European construction company Peab plans to use SSAB's fossil-free steel in construction projects from 2026 onward, having agreed a partnership.
 SSAB has also announced its partnership with Daimler's Mercedes-Benz to introduce fossil fuel-free steel into vehicle production.
-The Volvo Group and SSAB have joined forces to develop the world's first trucks to be made of fossil-free steel. - SSAB and Nordec have agreed to introduce fossil-free steel for buildings, façades, and bridges.
-Their aim is to bring this to the market by 2026, beginning with small quantities and scaling up for future production. - Energy company Vattenfall and BASF have signed a contract with Vestas to procure 15 MW offshore wind turbines in Germany, parts of which will be fabricated with low-emission steel, significantly reducing their CO2 footprint. - The EU has approved a €265 million grant for H2 Green Steel's Boden plant, to make direct-reduced iron (DRI) from renewable hydrogen, which will be used to make near-zero-emissions steel, via an electric arc furnace. - As part of its 2030 Sustainability Strategy, the VELUX Group aims to green its packaging for both windows and accessories, making it not only zero plastic, but also single material and 100 percent recyclable by 2030.
+The Volvo Group and SSAB have joined forces to develop the world's first trucks to be made of fossil-free steel. - As part of its 2030 Sustainability Strategy, the VELUX Group aims to green its packaging for both windows and accessories, making it not only zero plastic, but also single material and 100 percent recyclable by 2030.
 To achieve this ambition, in 2020, VELUX, in close collaboration with its suppliers, started to adjust its product packaging from a mix of paper/cardboard-based materials and single use plastic to solely paper/cardboard. - Hydro developed a Roadmap to zero emission aluminium production and opened aluminium recycling plants in Germany, Spain and Poland.
-Hydro's two green aluminium brands, Hydro CIRCAL (recycled aluminium) and Hydro REDUXA (low carbon aluminium), are certified by an independent third-party
+Hydro's two green aluminium brands, Hydro CIRCAL (recycled aluminium) and Hydro REDUXA (low carbon aluminium), are certified by an independent third-party.